Ceará: Must-see tourist destinations in Brazil

 Ceará Tourist Guide

-mapa do litoral do Ceará
+Mapa do litoral do Ceará

-Map of Ceará’s coastline
+Map of the Ceará coastline

-Coastline and vegetation
+Coastline and Vegetation

-The rainfall and humidity of the region are higher than in the Sertaneja depression, even at relatively low altitudes.
+• Climate and rainfall: Rainfall and humidity on the coast are higher than in the Sertaneja Depression, even at relatively low altitudes.
+Average temperatures range from 22 °C to 32 °C.

-Coastal culture and the importance of the raft
+Coastal Culture and the Importance of the Raft

 Jangada no Ceará

-The raft in Ceará
+Raft in Ceará

 Mapa do Ceará